TylerWoolcott/web-component-widget/README.md

 How did this little mini project go?

-I actually really enjoyed it but it took me quite a while because I had to learn web components and how to use them in a React project environment.
+I actually really enjoyed it but it took me quite a while because I had to learn web components and how to use them in a React environment.
 If I were to tackle a project of similar size then it would take me less than half the time.
 I developed a system of working comprising of 3 interlinking parts.
 1. [Web Component Widget](https://github.com/TylerWoolcott/web-component-widget.git) repo
 - I developed and built the widget then `yarn run build`ed it and copied the `build/static/index.js` file.
 2. [Widget Host](https://github.com/TylerWoolcott/widget-host.git) repo